SomeKittens/somekittens.github.io/_posts/2016-08-15-advice-on-recruting-emails.md

 ---
 layout: post
 title: Advice on recruting emails
-ed: "(ed: This is a response to a pair of recruiting emails I recieved.)"
+ed: "(ed: This is a response to a pair of recruiting emails)"
 ---

 Originally, I wasn't going to respond but I've got a soft spot in my heart for startup founders.
 If you don't mind, here's some unsolicited advice on recruiting: